THE INTIMATE SEA

 After watching Seaspiracy on Netflix, I was quite disturbed with all the harsh truths that float in front of our eyes, but that are masked by corporations that solely have their eyes on their wallets.
 After seeing this, I felt the need to get a more intimate understanding of our ocean and the issues she’s facing.

-I talked with one of our Earth Family artists, Christian Vizl, who has been exploring these waters for over thirty years.
+I talked with Christian Vizl, an Earth Family friend, who has been exploring these waters for over thirty years.

 Seaspiracy is a documentary that very neatly charts all the consequences of overfishing.
 The atrocious way in which these creatures are killed.
 And the corruption of large NGOs are also discussed.